Skip to content

 bash

-# Remove user policies
+# Remove project policies

-rm -rf policies.user/
+rm -rf .containerization-assist/policy/

-# Remove environment variable from .vscode/mcp.json
+# Remove environment variable from .vscode/mcp.json if set

 Support